The Dangers in My Heart

-The Dangers in My Heart (僕の心のヤバイやつ, Boku no Kokoro no Yabai Yatsu), abbreviated as BokuYaba (僕ヤバ), is a Japanese web manga series written and illustrated by Norio Sakurai.
-It is serialized on the Champion Cross manga website, and its chapters have been collected in 12 tankōbon volumes.
+The Dangers in My Heart (僕の心のヤバイやつ, Boku no Kokoro no Yabai Yatsu) is a Japanese web manga series written and illustrated by Norio Sakurai.
+It was serialized on the Champion Cross manga website, and its chapters have been collected in 13 tankōbon volumes.
+The series follows Kyotaro Ichikawa, a shy middle school boy who initially fantasizes about killing his popular classmate, Anna Yamada, but over time begins to fall in love as he gets to know more about her.

 An anime television series adaptation produced by Shin-Ei Animation aired from April to June 2023.
 A short spin-off original net animation (ONA) for the series was released in December 2023.
 A second season aired from January to March 2024.
+A third season is set to premiere in 2027.

 Premise

 Kyotaro Ichikawa is a disgruntled loner student who is often reading a murder encyclopedia and learning about human anatomy.
 He fantasizes about murdering his popular classmates, with the beautiful class idol, Anna Yamada, being his prime target.
 However, when he observes that Anna is rather quirky in her own way, and when she becomes increasingly friendly towards Kyotaro, he gradually warms up to her and they start to become closer and eventually fall in love.